11″ W x 14″ H

 Acrylic on canvas board.
 Framed.

-Our mind’s ability to integrate multiple memories allows us to gain insight into experiences.
-Memory can anchor us, particularly in times of darkness, because we are able to recall past experiences of having endured or been rescued from overwhelming circumstances.
+Memory can anchor us, particularly in times of difficulty, because we can recall how we endured bad times or were rescued from overwhelming circumstances.

 About the Neuron Series